New Jersey Education Equity Project

 Evaluate Policies.
 Other research will evaluate various statewide or local policies such as the impact of the portfolio degree option for graduation requirements in mathematics and English language arts and the option to offer Algebra I in 8th grade.

 With funding from the New Jersey State Policy Lab and the American Education Research Association (AERA)-National Science Foundation (NSF) Research Grant Program, a study of high school STEM pathways has been launched.
-The study will identify the science course pathways common in NJ high schools and test their effectiveness.
+The study identifies the science course pathways common in NJ high schools and test their effectiveness.
 What science course pathways are predictive of pursuing and persisting in a STEM major?
 How does this vary for racial/ethnic and gender subgroups of students and by various school characteristics?
 What can we learn from schools serving underrepresented minorities in STEM but having strong science course pathways?

 This study draws primarily on data from the New Jersey Department of Education School Performance Reports and looks specifically at what we know about segregated school environments.
 What happens when Black and Brown students are concentrated in schools with higher levels of poverty, in a way that poor White children are not concentrated?
 The report will present data covering the K-12 grade span.